Hesham Abdul Wahab: Music composing

 Wahab forayed into Malayalam film industry as a music director in 2013, with the film Salt Mango Tree.
 His debut as a music composer for the Bollywood film Mera India is set to release in 2019.
 He has also worked with several noted composers and lent his voice to many Indian films.
 In 2018, his song Jaana Meri Janaa from the film Cappuccino fetched Vineeth Sreenivasan his second SIIMA Award for the Best Playback Singer in Malayalam.

 In 2018, Wahab founded LIVEwithMUSIC, an independent music academy where he takes classes on sound production.
 Hesham arranged and mixed filmmaker Alphonse Puthren's debut composition Kathakal Chollidaam which was released as a music video featuring several Malayalam film actors and their children.
 He composed the soundtrack of Vineeth Sreenivasan's film Hridayam, which consists of 15 songs.
 He has since composed music for other Malayalam films, including Madhura Manohara Moham (2023), and Sesham Mike-il Fathima (2023).

 Wahab made his Telugu composing debut with the romantic comedy Kushi (2023) and went on to compose music for the Telugu romance films Hi Nanna (2023) and Manamey (2024).

 In 2025, Wahab created the musical score for Kerala Crime Files: Season 2, the sequel to the popular Malayalam TV series.
 His work on the series was well received by critics and audiences alike.
 Sajin Shrijith of The Week wrote that "Hesham Abdul Wahab's music evokes the necessary emotions in the right places without trying to force them out of us".
 He also composed the soundtrack for the Malayalam film Samshayam directed by Rajesh Ravi.
 The same year, it was announced that he would make his Kannada cinema composing debut for an untitled film directed by Srinivas Raju and starring Ganesh.

+In 2026, Wahab made his Hindi film debut with the romantic drama Do Deewane Seher Mein, for which he composed the song "Aasma Aasma".